koma75/i2p/README.md

 ### addtoc

 T.B.D.

-Subcommand to just add toc to already created pdf.
+Subcommand to just add toc to already created pdf? (may need to use some other library.)

 ### Configuration file